MicrosoftDocs/patterns-practices/patterns-practices/reference/idelegatereference-interface-mspp-pubsubevents.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IDelegateReferencePublic Interface IDelegateReference
+public interface IDelegateReferencePublic Interface IDelegateReference

 See Also
 --------